flngsquirrl/SPractice/README.md

 ## Configure a practice

-There are some helpful configs to make the practice better.
+There are some helpful configs to improve your practice.

 First, you can add Rest intervals between the exercises.
 You can use them to prepare for the next exercise or take a sip of water.